Regulations relating to resource management in the petroleum activities

 The fisheries expert shall keep a separate log for each survey according to a set template for the period he/she is on board the vessel.
 Once the survey is complete, the log shall be stored by the licensee for two years.
 Within two weeks of survey completion the log shall be submitted to the Norwegian Petroleum Directorate, the Directorate of Fisheries and the Directorate of Fisheries' regional office in the relevant district.

 The fisheries expert is obliged to familiarise himself/herself with the content of the survey or production licence and notice of the survey pursuant to Section 6 of these Regulations.
 The manual of information for the fisheries expert shall be stipulated by the Norwegian Petroleum Directorate and shall be available during each assignment.

 Route surveys and other subsurface surveys

-Route surveys and other subsurface surveys shall be carried out pursuant to Section 30 of the Petroleum Regulations and shall be reported in the Norwegian Petroleum Directorate's reporting system for surveys.
+Route surveys and other subsurface surveys pursuant to Section 30 of the Petroleum Regulations shall be reported in the Norwegian Petroleum Directorate's reporting system for surveys according to section 6.

-Before route surveys are started, the licensee shall submit maps to the Norwegian Petroleum Directorate showing the planned route and any prospective areas.
+Before route surveys are started, the licensee shall submit maps to the Norwegian Petroleum Directorate with the planned route and any prospective areas.
 The scale and geographical coordinates shall be stated.